nimeshnayaju/y-presence/README.md

 ## Credits

-Huge thanks to [@steveruizok](https://github.com/steveruizok)'s [perfect-cursor](https://codesandbox.io/s/u85tu)'s demo that inspired me to write this library and thanks to [Liveblocks](https://liveblocks.io/) implementation of their API for inspiring the code structure.
+Huge thanks to [@steveruizok](https://github.com/steveruizok)'s [perfect-cursor](https://codesandbox.io/s/u85tu)'s demo that inspired me to write this library.
+The two react hooks and their structure are also very much inspired by [Liveblocks](https://liveblocks.io/)’s react implementation of their multiplayer API.